-Camel milk, in particular, is a very unique and healthy product with especially anti-allergic and anti-diabetic effects.
+Camel milk, in particular, is a very unique and healthy product with, especially anti-allergic and anti-diabetic effects.
 Several studies have shown that camel milk has some therapeutic potential in both type-1 and type-2 Diabetes mellitus.
-It is suggested that suggest that drinking of half a liter of camel milk per day contribute to decreasing fasting blood glucose, HbA1c, and plasma insulin levels in both types of diabetes.
+It is suggested that suggest that drinking half a liter of camel milk per day contributes to decreasing fasting blood glucose, HbA1c, and plasma insulin levels in both types of diabetes.
 The healthy effects of camel milk are attracting increasing attention from the consumers and the food industry.
 This is a very interesting new trend and requires some more research to optimize and develop consumer-acceptable functional products for commercialization.

 “Don’t limit your challenges.

 The dairy industry process cow milk into different types of products including pasteurized milk, ultra-high heat-treated milk, fermented products, and milk powders and formulations.
 Camel milk can be pasteurized, like cow milk, but it faces challenges during fermentation to yogurt and cheese.
 Research has shown that it is difficult to produce set-type yogurt and hard cheese from camel milk due to different milk compositions and characteristics.
 These products are generally more liquid and soft but camel milk is perfect for the manufacture of fermented drinkable yogurt.
 Several products are produced by the traditional societies such as laban in the Middle East, Garis in Sudan, Suusaa in Kenya and Somalia, Dhaanan and Ititu in Ethiopia, Chal in Iran and Turkey, and Shubat in Kazakhstan.
 These products are believed to be healthy and this is supported by scientific findings.